 Audiology is the dynamic healthcare field of hearing and balance disorders.
 Combining science, technology and patient care, audiology involves the identification, diagnosis, treatment and rehabilitation of hearing loss, tinnitus and dizziness.

 Reach your ambition of a career in audiology at Southampton.
-We are the UK’s leading university for Audiology studies and ranked 1st for Audiology in the 2014 Complete University Guide.
+We are the UK’s leading university for Audiology studies and ranked in the 2nd in the UK for Aural & Oral Sciences in the 2017 Complete University Guide.
 Our aim is to develop the future leaders of the profession.
 You will be involved in ground-breaking audiology research as it develops.

 We offer a unique Audiology education, with the option to take a BSc or an integrated MSci degree.
 We provide a highly practical learning environment to help you on your career path.
 During your audiology degree, you will undertake over 40 weeks of guaranteed clinical placements.
 You will also undertake practical sessions throughout the first two years, problem-based learning and an individual research project.